Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Experiments Analysis

-\textbf{Different Curves. } In Figure \ref{fig:curves}, we compare the proposed \textit{HETMM} with the \textit{60-sheet} template set to 4 state-of-the-art methods: P-SVDD \cite{psvdd}, SPADE \cite{SPADE}, Padim \cite{Padim} and PatchCore \cite{patchcore}, on MVTec AD dataset in terms of 4 curves: ROC, PRO, IoU and PR curves.
-The results of P-SVDD\footnote{https://github.com/nuclearboy95/Anomaly-Detection-PatchSVDD-PyTorch} and PatchCore\footnote{https://github.com/amazon-research/patchcore-inspection} are obtained by their official implementation, while SPADE\footnote{https://github.com/byungjae89/SPADE-pytorch} and Padim\footnote{https://github.com/xiahaifeng1995/PaDiM-Anomaly-Detection-Localization-master} are implemented by the unofficial projects.
-As shown, 60-sheet \textit{HETMM} consistently outperforms all the other methods in those four curves.
-The outperformance of ROC, PRO and IoU curves indicate that \textit{HETMM} can precisely localize anomalies with much lower false positive rates.
-In addition, \textit{HETMM} surpasses the other advances in the PR curve.
-It means our results' boundary and anomalous region are more precise than the competitors, achieving higher precision scores in all the thresholds.
-Notably, our method has better discrimination between anomalies and hard-nominal examples than other competitors, yielding fewer false positives and missed-detection rates.
+\tb{Performance Curves.} In \cref{fig:curves}, we compare the proposed \ti{HETMM} with 5 state-of-the-art methods: UniAD \cite{UniAD}, PatchCore \cite{patchcore}, HVQT \cite{HVQT}, RD4AD \cite{RD4AD}, and PNI \cite{pni}, on the MVTec AD dataset in terms of 4 performance curves: ROC, PRO, IoU and PR curves.
+The results of UniAD\footnote{https://github.com/zhiyuanyou/UniAD}, PatchCore\footnote{https://github.com/amazon-research/patchcore-inspection}, HVQT\footnote{https://github.com/RuiyingLu/HVQ-Trans}, RD4AD\footnote{https://github.com/hq-deng/RD4AD}, and PNI\footnote{https://github.com/wogur110/PNI\_anomaly\_detection} are obtained by their official implementations.
+The proposed \ti{HETMM} consistently outperforms all the other methods in those four curves.
+The outperformance of ROC, PRO, and IoU curves indicate that \ti{HETMM} can precisely localize anomalous regions with much lower false positive rates.
+In addition, \ti{HETMM} surpasses the other advances in the PR curve, indicating that our results' boundaries and anomalous regions are more precise than the competitors, achieving higher precision scores in all the thresholds.
+Notably, our method has better discrimination between anomalies and hard-normal examples than other competitors, yielding fewer false positives and missed-detection rates.

-\textbf{Visual Comparisons. } Figure \ref{fig:visual} visualizes the anomaly localization results of 60-sheet \textit{HETMM} and other competitors.
-It can be observed that the proposed \textit{HETMM} well localizes structural anomalies in various situations, i.e., containing the anomalies too small (rows 1), anomalies occluded by other objects (row 2), and multi-anomalies (row 3).
-Compared to the exhibited methods, the highlighted regions of \textit{HETMM} achieve the best visual verisimilitude to the ground truths.
-Note that \textit{HETMM} can precisely locate the logical anomalies (row 4), while only Padim \cite{Padim} among the competitors can capture those anomalies.
-In conclusion, \textit{HETMM} achieves better anomaly localization quality, having more precise boundaries and fewer false positives.
+\tb{Visual Comparisons.} \cref{fig:visual} visualizes the anomaly localization results of the propsoed \ti{HETMM} and other competitors.
+It can be observed that the proposed \ti{HETMM} effectively localizes anomalies in various situations, \ti{i.e.,} including anomalies that are too small (rows 1 and 2), anomalies that are too large (rows 3 and 4), multiple anomalies (row 2), and anomalies that reach the borders (row 3).
+Compared to the exhibited methods, the segmentation regions of \ti{HETMM} achieve the best visual verisimilitude to the ground truths. \ti{Note} that \ti{HETMM} can accurately localize the logical anomalies (row 5), while it is a great challenge for the competitors.
+In conclusion, \ti{HETMM} achieves better anomaly localization quality, having more precise boundaries and fewer false alarms.